gabrocheleau/merkle-patricia-trees-examples/README.md

 <Buffer 74 65 73 74 4b 65 79 41>
 ```

-We can see that the byte value of the keys branch off at byte < 79 >.
-This makes sense because < 79 > stands for the letter "y".
-Let's create these keys to our trie.
+We can see that the bytes reprensation of the keys branch off at byte < 79 >.
+This makes sense: < 79 > stands for the letter "y".
+Let's add those keys to our trie.

 ```jsx
 // Add a key-value pair to the trie for each key